It’s time to register for classes!

 - Register for the class you wish to audit.

-- Obtain the instructor's permission to audit the course by having them sign the "Permit to Audit Card".
+- Obtain the instructor's permission to audit the course.

-- Turn in your signed "Permit to Audit Card" at the Office of the University Registrar, 107 Canfield Administration Building South, no later than the last day to add a class for the term.
+- The instructor must then email (via their UNL email account) the Office of the University Registrar with all details to email@example.com, no later than the last day to add a class for the term.
 See: Academic Calendar

-Audit cards turned in after the deadline will not be honored and the student will be subject to a grade.
+Audit requests turned in after the deadline will not be honored and the student will be subject to a grade.
 You cannot change a course to audit on MyRED.

 The fee for auditing a course is the same as the regular resident or non-resident tuition for the term, and both UPFF and other course fees apply to the class.